ReAct: Synergizing Reasoning and Acting in Language Models

 Prerequisites

-- •Basic understanding of tool use / function calling
+- •Some exposure to LLM tool use or function calling

 FAQ